tiffanychenx/ChenXiaoXin-MSDM5001/README.md

 Please read the pdf and run 5001_homework_question 1.bashrc
 # For the second question about Bash script

-Just Run ./5001_homework.sh
+Just Run 5001_homework_question 2.sh

 # For the third question aboutRegular expression

-Just Run python print_blocklist.py
-The blocklist.xml is
+Please execute the command:  python 5001_homework_question 3_print_blocklist.py